ManageIQ/guides/current_sprint.md

 # Current Sprint (Sprint 9 ending July 7)

+The purpose of this document is to list the intended work for the current sprint.
+It will continue to evolve as the sprint continues.

 ## Providers
 * OpenStack Tenant Inventory (@blomquisg)
 * OpenStack Storage Inventory (@roliveri)